Viva-Fidel/is-it-a-pug/README.md

 license: mit
 ---

+# Is it a pug?
+## Introduction
+Many people confuse pugs with other breeds, especially with frenchies.
+To help people recognize pugs this app was made

+## Usage

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+Check out the app: https://huggingface.co/spaces/Viva-Fidel/pug-or-not-a-pug

 In order to use the app, just open the link and upload the photo of the animal!